QueenieJi/TownshipTaleWikiWebScraper/README.md

 4. ItelliJ->preferences->Build, Execution and deployment->Java Compiler->11

-Then it should works smoothly
+Then it should work smoothly